What's new for corporations

 British Columbia film and television tax credit – Animated productions that begin key animation on or after June 1, 2024, are no longer eligible for the regional and distant location regional tax credits.

-British Columbia mining exploration tax credit – Effective February 23, 2024, oil and gas exploration expenses are excluded from the mining exploration tax credit.
+British Columbia mining exploration tax credit – Effective February 23, 2024, mining exploration expenses related to a bituminous sands deposit or oil shale deposit do not qualify for the mining exploration tax credit.

 British Columbia production services tax credit – Animated productions that begin key animation on or after June 1, 2024, are no longer eligible for the regional production services and distant location production services tax credits.

-British Columbia shipbuilding and ship repair industry tax credit – The credit is extended for two years to the end of 2026.
+British Columbia shipbuilding and ship repair industry tax credit – The credit, which was set to end December 31, 2024, is extended two years to December 31, 2026.

-British Columbia training tax credit – The credit is extended for three years to the end of 2027.
+British Columbia training tax credit – The credit, which was set to end December 31, 2024, is extended three years to December 31, 2027.

 Manitoba